 Every country has its outstanding and special attractions.
 Goway has selected its Top 24 Things to Do in Italy (not in any particular order) for you to enjoy on your visit to this destination.

 The Vatican City

 The Vatican City has been an independent state since 1929 with its own flag, coins and stamps.
 The enormous, imposing St. Peter’s Square is where the current pope gives his addresses from a balcony overlooking it.
 St Peter’s Basilica is the site where Peter, the disciple was martyred.
 The interior is vast and contains a large number of priceless works of art.
 It is 190 metres/620 feet in width and can hold 20,000 people.
 The grottos house various tombs of kings, queens and popes including Peter’s Tomb built in his memory.
-Also in the Vatican City is the renowned Sistine Chapel with its wonderful frescoes on the walls and the ceiling including works by Michelangelo (The Last Supper and The Creation of Adam).
+Also in the Vatican City is the renowned Sistine Chapel with its wonderful frescoes on the walls and the ceiling including works by Michelangelo (The Creation of Adam).
 The Vatican Museum is one of the most important Museum complexes in the world, to be enjoyed on an Italy vacation as it houses very important masterpieces from the Egyptian Age to the late Renaissance period.

 The Colosseum and the Forum

 Although not in its original completion state, the Roman Colosseum has stood the test of time and is something to behold.
 This was the arena where gladiator games took place and which held space for 50,000 spectators.
 You can take an underground tour beneath the arena to explore a network of passages.
 Today, the Colosseum is inhabited by a number of stray cats who make their home here.
 Close by is the ancient Roman Forum which was used for celebrations, funerals and other events.
 It was only excavated in the early 1900’s.
 Climb to the top of nearby Palatine Hill for panoramic views of the city.